getsentry/devenv/README.md

 a simple set of high level commands - bootstrap, sync, doctor, nuke - that manage a repository's dev environment.

+## prerequisites

+Are you a Sentry employee?
+Make sure your GitHub account has been added to a [`getsentry/engineering` team](https://github.com/orgs/getsentry/teams/engineering).
+If not, open an IT Ticket before continuing.

+Otherwise, set the `SENTRY_EXTERNAL_CONTRIBUTOR` environment variable.

 ## install